LaurentNevou/Q_Schrodinger3D_demo/README.md

 -> InAs/AlInAs quantum dash

--> GaN/AlN quantum dot (pyramidal with hexagon base) STILL HAS TO BE DONE...
+-> GaN/AlN quantum dot (pyramidal with hexagon base)

 Any potential can be loaded with homogeneous grid x,y,z [m] and V [eV]